hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 ## Motif analysis

 After identifying regions of interest in the genome, there are various avenues to explore.
-In this workshop so far, we have demonstrated visualization of those regions using the read alignment data and we have annoated regions to identify nearest gene annotations and gain some biological context with functional analysis approaches.
+In this workshop so far, we have demonstrated visualization of those regions using the read alignment data and we have annoated regions to identify nearest gene annotations and gained some biological context with functional analysis approaches.
 In this lesson, we discuss **approaches for interrogating the actual sequence data corresponding to our regions/peaks** of interest to evaluate enrichment of motif sequences.

 <p align="center">